ansys/pyfluent/doc/source/api/index.rst

 PyFluent session objects, which connect to Fluent sessions, are documented.
 Fundamental gRPC services, including streaming services, upon which PyFluent depends (and are directly usable) are outlined.
-Other features include a Scheduler module for facilitating use of external job scheduling systems, a purely Python-based reader for Fluent project and case files, Python-based journaling, task-based workflow objects, full Pythonic access to Fluent rp-vars, visualization objects for interfacing to Matplotlib and pyvista, and tools for asynchronous and batched command execution.
+Other features include a Scheduler module for facilitating use of external job scheduling systems, a purely Python-based reader for Fluent project and case files, Python-based journaling, task-based workflow objects, full Python access to Fluent rp-vars, visualization objects for interfacing to Matplotlib and pyvista, and tools for asynchronous and batched command execution.

 Meshing
 #######

-The :ref:`ref_meshing` mode provides Pythonic interfaces to the Fluent meshing TUI, Fluent meshing guided workflows, and part management.
+The :ref:`ref_meshing` mode provides Python interfaces to the Fluent meshing TUI, Fluent meshing guided workflows, and part management.

 Solver